buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Entities/IfcAlignmentCantSegment.md

 ## Attributes

 ### StartDistAlong
-Distance along the horizontal alignment, measured along the IfcAlignment2DHorizontal given in the length unit of the global IfcUnitAssignment.
+Distance along the horizontal alignment, measured along the IfcAlignmentHorizontal given in the length unit of the global IfcUnitAssignment.

 ### HorizontalLength
 Length measured as distance along the horizontal alignment of the segment.